bs-cap/Agentowy_Chrzaszcz_Trzcinowy/README.md

 - Personalize product suggestions and offers based on loyalty behavior.

 ## Ideas
-- Fully autonomous shop management system based on multiple independent multi-agent apps (subsystems).
+- Fully autonomous store management system based on multiple independent multi-agent apps (subsystems).
 - Communication between devices, apps and humans is conducted via universal message bus.
 - There are three groups of actors:
   - Inputs - sensors, cameras, etc. - sending messages to bus,
   - Outputs - displays, labels, mobile/web apps, worker handhelds, robots, etc. - receiving messages from bus,
-  - Agencies - multi-agentic apps playing various roles in shop management system (supply, promotion, price management, etc.).
+  - Agencies - multi-agentic apps playing various roles in store management system (supply, promotion, price management, etc.).
-- Each actor and its parts can be replaced/upgraded without disturbing shop work.
+- Each actor and its parts can be replaced/upgraded without disturbing store work.
 - Message bus is queue like and actors communicate via channels they are subscribed to.
 - System is scalable - additional actors can be added:
   - it is possible to deploy multiple Agencies of the same type to work simultaneously when more workforce is required,
   - it is possible to add new type of Agency to add new functionality,
   - it is possible to add new or more Inputs and Outputs if needed.
-- Adding new features do not disturb shop work.
+- Adding new features do not disturb store work.

 ## Solution
 To address assumptions and ideas few decisions were made: